Skip to main content

 It became clear to me that life was more than chasing money, accumulating things, and looking for happiness to come from the outside of me.
 I knew in my heart that I wanted to be in deeper connection to the sacred aspects of life and to inspire this in others.

-The great teachers that have specifically influenced my life are; Amma, Neem Keroli Baba, Buddha, Jesus, Krishna, Ram Dass, the Dalia Lama, Jack Kornfield, Tara Brach, Jill Satterfield, and Adyashanti.
+The great teachers that have specifically influenced my life are; Amma, Neem Keroli Baba, Buddha, Jesus, Ram Dass, the Dalai Lama, Jack Kornfield, Tara Brach, Jill Satterfield, Adyashanti and Laura Roe.
 I have also been deeply touched by the teachers in my life who have shown up as my husband, daughter, parents, family, friends, healers, patients, pets, antagonists, and all of nature.

 We each need one other to help us remember our basic good nature, the interconnectedness of life, and to use whatever shows up in our life as an opportunity for growth.